Motivation

 Schedule/Important Dates

-The on-site competition will require 1 full day: half-day for teams to setup, and half-day open to public.
-Prior to the IROS, the teams will have both access to the simulation and to the real system via ssh, therefore they will already come with developed controllers which will be showcased at IROS.
+The on-site competition will require 2 full days: first day for teams to prepare and setup with the hardware, and second day the competition is open to public.
+Prior to the ICRA, the teams will have both access to the simulation and to the real system via remote experiments, therefore they will already come with developed controllers which will be showcased at ICRA.

-Additionally, we would organize a workshop where we will invite all participating teams to present their algorithms and discuss the solutions.
+Additionally, we will organize a workshop where we invite all participating teams to present their algorithms and discuss the solutions.

 The tentative challenge schedule is as follows:

-16. Oct 2024 Meeting at IROS, winning teams are invited to present their solutions, Local chair: Bittu Kscaria (bittu.kscaria@ku.ac.ae)
+19. May – 23.
+May 2025 Meeting at ICRA, winning teams are invited to present their solutions,

 * All the deadlines are at 23:59 Anywhere on Earth